dsccommunity/ActiveDirectoryDsc/README.md

 ### **xADDomain**

 * **DomainName**: Name of the domain.
-If no parent name is specified, this is the fully qualified domain name for the first domain in the forest.
+ * If no parent name is specified, this is the fully qualified domain name for the first domain in the forest.
-* **ParentDomainName**: Name of the parent domain.
+* **ParentDomainName**: Fully qualified name of the parent domain (optional).
 * **DomainAdministratorCredential**: Credentials used to query for domain existence.
-Note: These are not used during domain creation.
+ * __Note: These are NOT used during domain creation.__
 (AD sets the localadmin credentials as new domain administrator credentials during setup.)
 * **SafemodeAdministratorPassword**: Password for the administrator account when the computer is started in Safe Mode.
-* **DnsDelegationCredential**: Credential used for creating DNS delegation.
+* **DnsDelegationCredential**: Credential used for creating DNS delegation (optional).
+* **DomainNetBIOSName**: Specifies the NetBIOS name for the new domain (optional).
+ * If not specified, then the default is automatically computed from the value of the DomainName parameter.
+* **DatabasePath**: Specifies the fully qualified, non-Universal Naming Convention (UNC) path to a directory on a fixed disk of the local computer that contains the domain database (optional).
+* **LogPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the log file for this operation will be written (optional).
+* **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written. (optional)
+* **ExcludeDns**: Specifies the DNS Server service should be not installed (optional).

 ### xADDomainController